kodecocodes/SC_JoshSteele/For Instructor/Autofill-Strong/Strong.md

 ### Code example - Strong passwords

 Here's the AppManager project, which is already setup to use Autofill by Domain, which lets iOS suggest logins to you in a QuickType bar if a matching domain is found in your iCloud Keychain.
 But what about creating a new account?

+I've added a few new view controllers to the existing AppManager app, and we'll look at the NewAccountViewController first.
+In fact, I'm going to focus on the storyboard, and not the code, because all we have to do is check a few properties to enable strong password suggestion.
+In this view controller, I've got a username text field, a password text field, and a button to sign up the new user.
+Let's look at the attributes inspector for the